#photography & visual arts

 A scene from the play 'Wyjeżdżamy' (We Are Leaving), directed by Krzysztof Warlikowski, 2018, photo: Magda Hueckel / Nowy Teatr

-The CULTURESCAPES programme includes ordered compositions, co-productions (We Are Leaving by Krzysztof Warlikowski), artist residencies (Diana Lelonek), guest concerts, and presentations of projects produced by the Adam Mickiewicz Institute, such as Apparatum and Cricoterie.
+The CULTURESCAPES programme included ordered compositions, co-productions (We Are Leaving by Krzysztof Warlikowski), artist residencies (Diana Lelonek), guest concerts, and presentations of projects produced by the Adam Mickiewicz Institute, such as Apparatum and Cricoterie.

 Cricoterie: Kantor In Virtual Reality